SammCheese/invisible-chat/README.md

 # Invisible Chat
 This is a message encrypter for [Powercord](https://github.com/powercord-org/powercord "Powercord Website")

+## IMPORTANT
+You Need to run the "Install.bat" after you cloned it

 ## Install Me
 First `cd` into your powercord plugin directory, then the folder you want to clone into is